volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 `git stash save "<message>"`

-Let's do a small change in one file and stash it with a custom description:
+Let's make a small change in a file and stash it with a custom description:

 ![Git Stash With Custom Message](/img/screenshot-2021-07-17-at-13.45.37.png "Git Stash With Custom Message")

-Now, it is much easier to guess what given stash is about.
+Now it's much easier to guess what the given stash is about.

 ## View Stash Changes

-Sometimes it is necessary to view the details of a given stash to make sure that all changes are still valid and have to be applied.
+Sometimes it is necessary to look at the details of a particular stash to ensure that all changes are still valid and need to be applied.

-It can be done with a following command:
+This can be done with the following command:

 `git stash show` (or `git stash show stash@{<index>}` if you want to view changes for a specific stash).

-Let's quickly check what changes were done in each stash from the list:
+Let's quickly check what changes have been made to each stash from the list:

 ![Git View Stash Changes](/img/screenshot-2021-07-17-at-13.51.26.png "Git View Stash Changes")

-If we want to dig even deeper and check what lines of code were modified, we can add a **\-p** or **\--patch** flag:
+If we want to dig deeper and check which lines of code have been changed, we can add a **\-p** or **\--patch** flag:

 `git stash show -p` / `git stash show stash@{<index>} -p`

-Let's quickly check what lines of code were changes in the last stash:
+Let's quickly check which lines of code were changed in the last stash:

 ![Git View Stash Changes With -p (Or --patch) Option](/img/screenshot-2021-07-17-at-13.54.31.png "Git View Stash Changes With -p (Or --patch) Option")

 ## Apply A Single File From Stash

-If your stash is old, it may occur that some changes are not valid anymore, so you may want to apply only one or a few specific files from the given stash.
+If your stash is old, some changes may no longer be valid, so you may want to apply only one or a few specific files from the given stash.

-it is possible with the following command:
+It is possible with the following command:

-`git checkout stash <file>` (or `git checkout stash@{<index>} <file>` if you want to apply a single file from the specific stash).
+`git checkout stash <file>` (or `git checkout stash@{<index>} <file>` if you want to apply a single file from the given stash).

 Let's see it in action: